Sutton railway station (Ireland)

-Sutton railway station (Cill Fhionntáin) is a railway station in Fingal, Ireland that serves the village and district of Sutton, and is also accessible from Baldoyle.
+Sutton railway station (Cill Fhionntáin) is a railway station in County Dublin, Ireland that serves the village and district of Sutton, and is also accessible from Baldoyle.
+The station is on the coastal road from Sutton to Baldoyle, near Sutton Golf Club.
+The ticket office is open from 05:45 to 20:00, Monday to Sunday.

 History

 The station opened on 30 July 1846.
 The Howth tram ran between here and Howth railway station until 1959.